 This is the R-S21 DNA sequence, not someone choking.
 For your convenience we have marked in bold the difference with the R-M269 sequence.

-In 2005, R-S21 was identified for the first time by dr. Faux of the company EthnoAncestry, ltd. This haplogroup became one of the distinctive genetic groups in north-western Europe.
+In 2005, R-S21 was identified for the first time by Dr. Faux of the company EthnoAncestry, Ltd. This haplogroup became one of the distinctive genetic groups in north-western Europe.
 The R-S21 has different names, by the way.
 First known as R1b1b2a, and later as R1b1b2a1a.
-It's also known as R-U106 and as R-M405.
-Out of all these names we use R-S21, without having a particular criteria to choose this name other than it's a relatively short and practical notation.
+It is also known as R-U106 and R-M405.
+Out of all these names, we use R-S21, without having a particular criterion to choose this name other than that it is a relatively short and practical notation.

-The European haplogroup R-269 can be subdivided into the north-western haplogroup R-S21, the western haplogroup R-S145 (also known as R-L21), and the southern haplogroup R-S28 (also known as R-U152).
-R-S21 frequencies score highest in the Netherlands with almost eighty percent, and fade out to the east and south, with respectively over fifty percent in the Czech Republic, and about twenty-five percent in Italy.
-Hence, R-S21 is considered being the ‘north-western’ or ‘Germanic’ haplogroup (Lucotte 2015).
+The European haplogroup R-269 can be subdivided into the north-western haplogroup R-S21, the western haplogroup R-S145, also known as R-L21, and the southern haplogroup R-S28, also known as R-U152.
+R-S21 frequencies score highest in the Netherlands with almost eighty percent and fade out to the east and south, with respectively over fifty percent in the Czech Republic and only about twenty-five percent left in Italy.
+Hence, R-S21 is considered the ‘north-western’ or ‘Germanic’ haplogroup (Lucotte 2015).
 That R-S21 frequencies are highest in the Netherlands was established already before, soon after its discovery in 2005 (Myres 2007).
-More specific, this means that modern the Netherlands is the most obvious location for the common ancestor of the Germanic peoples.
-Moreover, other genetic research showed that within in the Netherlands, the province of Friesland had highest frequencies of R-S21 (Busby 2011).
+More specifically, this means that the Netherlands is the most obvious location for the common ancestor of the Germanic peoples.
+Moreover, other genetic research showed that within the Netherlands, the province of Friesland had the highest frequencies of R-S21 (Busby 2011).
+That is way the term 'Frisian branch' is used form time to time.

-Quite recent research (Altena 2019) investigated the most common yDNA haplogroups in the Netherlands, namely haplogroup I (twenty-eight percent) and R (sixty-two percent).
+Quite recent research (Altena 2019) investigated the most common yDNA haplogroups within the Netherlands, namely haplogroup I (twenty-eight percent) and R (sixty-two percent).
 Within R, the most common haplogroups are R-L48 (fifteen percent), R-S21 (fourteen percent), and R-S116 (nine percent).
-This research showed highest frequencies of R-S21 along the coastal zone, but this time time with the province of Zeeland highest.
-But all gradient, differences were marginally.
-However, when the genetic dataset of Flanders in Belgium was combined with that of the Netherlands, no significant gradient concerning R-S21 was observed anymore.
-So, this study of Altena doesn't present a deeper insight into the local spread of the ‘Germanic’ chromosome R-S21 within the Netherlands additionally to the studies mentioned of Lucotte and Busby.
-Within the wider region with Germany, however, the results of Altena do confirm the southeast-northwest axis of haplogroup R-S21, with increasing frequencies towards the northwest, i.e. towards the Netherlands.
+This research showed highest frequencies of R-S21 along the coastal zone, but this time with the province of Zeeland being the highest.
+However, all gradient differences were marginal.
+When the genetic dataset of the region of Flanders in Belgium was combined with that of the Netherlands, no significant gradient concerning R-S21 was observed anymore.
+Thus, this study of Altena does not present a deeper insight into the local spread of the ‘Germanic’ chromosome R-S21 within the Netherlands, additional to the studies mentioned of Lucotte and Busby.
+Within the wider region including Germany, however, the results of Altena do confirm the southeast-northwest axis of haplogroup R-S21, with increasing frequencies towards the northwest, i.e., towards the Netherlands.

-Furthermore, in general, male yDNA shows clear genetic geographic patterns in the Netherlands, whilst female mtDNA doesn't show any population substructures (Chaitanya 2015).
+Furthermore, in general, male yDNA shows clear genetic geographic patterns in the Netherlands, whilst female mtDNA does not show any population substructures (Chaitanya 2015).
 This could mean different demographic patterns between men and women, yet to be explained.

-We couldn't find firm results on dating the age of R-S21, but it spread over north-western Europe during the Neolithic Age (New Stone Age), between circa 5,000 and 2,000 BC (Lucotte 2015).
-So, spreading from the shores of the Netherlands to southern Scandinavia, Belgium, northern France and into Germany.
-Others date R1b-S21 between 3400-2500 BC (McNeill), or around 3,000 BC (FamilyTreeDNA), or between 2,600 and 500 BC (McDonald 2015).
+We could not find firm results on dating the age of R-S21, but it spread over north-western Europe during the Neolithic Age (New Stone Age), between circa 5,000 and 2,000 BC (Lucotte 2015).
+So, it spread from the shores of the Netherlands to southern Scandinavia, Belgium, northern France, and into Germany.
+Others date R1b-S21 between 3,400 and 2,500 BC (McNeill), or around 3,000 BC (FamilyTreeDNA), or between 2,600 and 500 BC (McDonald 2015).
 To what extent the three latter datings are, in fact, repetitive memes, we do not dare to say.
 No scientific substantiation could be found on these, anyhow.

 Being an R-S21 mutant

-Maybe after reading this blog post you decide to test your own DNA at one of those family tree companies to see if you're 'true' Germanic.
+Maybe after reading this blog post you decide to test your own DNA at one of those family tree companies to see if you are 'true' Germanic.
 But you may ask yourself, what does it mean?
 Should we start chasing rabbits?
 How will this knowledge change my life?

-The answer: not at all.
 It solely means you have a common ancestor together with all other people sharing this tiny piece of DNA strand.
 Being part of the peoples who live in north-western Europe, the Germanic countries.
-This common ancestor was born, perhaps 5,000 years ago, in the area what's now the Netherlands.
-In a habitat that was a confluence of big rivers bordering the sea.
-Most probably this ancestor lived near the coast, and very well in what's now the province of Friesland.
-From there, his offspring spread over the Germanic countries of today.
-Particularly, further to east of the River Rhine and to southern Scandinavian.
-These tribes were first called Germanic first by the Romans, two thousand years ago.
-A generic classification given by them the Romans without too much anthropological or genetic substantiation.
-Just as well these people have been named Celts.
-For more answers to the question Germanic of Celtic? read our blog post Barbarians riding to the Capital to claim rights on farmland.
+This common ancestor was born, perhaps 5,000 years ago, in the area that is now the Netherlands.
+In a habitat that was a confluence of big rivers, with extensive marshlands and peatlands, bordering the sea.
+Most probably, this ancestor lived near the coast, and very well in what is now the province of Friesland.
+From there, his offspring spread over the Germanic countries of today, particularly further to the east of the River Rhine and to southern Scandinavia.
+These tribes were first called Germanic by the Romans, two thousand years ago.
+A generic classification given by them, the Romans, without too much anthropological or genetic substantiation.
+Just as well, these people have been named Celts.
+For more answers to the question Germanic or Celtic? read our blog post Barbarians riding to the Capital to claim rights on farmland.

-Later, during the Late Antiquity and the Early Middle Ages, migration movements happened from southern Scandinavia back to the south and southwest again, and from the southern coast of the North Sea into Britain.
-The latter explaining why, in fact, the modern English and Frisians are genetically indistinguishable (Weale 2002).
-Check also our blog post Have a Frisians Cocktail! to learn more about the Anglo-Saxon-Frisian connection.
+Later, during Late Antiquity and the Early Middle Ages, migration movements occurred from southern Scandinavia back to the south and southwest again, and from the southern coast of the North Sea into Britain.
+The latter explains why, in fact, modern English and Frisians are genetically indistinguishable (Weale 2002).
+Check also our blog post Have a Frisians Cocktail!
+A rich composition to learn more about the Anglo-Saxon-Frisian connection.
 During the late Early Middle Ages, another wave of Germanic immigrants to the British Isles occurred.
-These were called Norsemen.
-Their genetic footprint is about six per cent of the UK population carries 'Viking DNA' (Margaryan 2020).
+These were called Norsemen or Northmen.
+Their genetic footprint is that about six percent of the UK population carries "Viking DNA" (Margaryan 2020).

 Furthermore, the migrating offspring of the so-called ‘Frisian godfather mutant’, of course, admixed with other genetic, ‘original’ populations.